arista-eosplus/ztpserver/docs/tips.rst

         * "vX.Y.Z-rc" - for beta testing the next X.Y.Z release-candidate
         * "develop" (DEFAULT) - for the latest bleeding-edge development branch

-    * <path> is the "base directory of the ztpserver installation.
+    * <path> is the base directory of the ztpserver installation.

         * /usr/share/ztpserver (DEFAULT)